 The answer is simple.
 Forex psychology is a weapon if used right.
 Trading involves severe highs and acute lows, causing the trader’s psychology to go through a roller coaster ride.

 To have any chance to stay afloat, a trader must be able to manage, control and command their feelings.
 Honing trading skills, techniques and knowledge are merely half of the battle as decision-making is usually governed and dictated by impulse, emotions and instincts.

 Emotions and Their Impact On Trading

 Emotional Traps: Learn To Recognize And Avoid Them

-Fear of losing is a very common state to find yourself in as a new trader.
+Fear of losing is a pervasive state to find yourself in as a new trader.
 You approach every trade conservatively, not necessarily thinking about how to win but rather how not to lose.
-This type of approach is also found in the world of sports, with teams entering games with a defensive strategy.
+This type of approach gets also found in the world of sports, with teams entering games with a defensive strategy.

-The first scenario is one where the trader does not let the trade fulfill its full potential and exits prematurely.
+The first scenario is one where the trader does not let the trade fulfil its full potential and exits prematurely.
 If the trade is trending in a negative direction, fear causes the trader to stop and exit the trade so that they don’t accumulate further losses.

-The majority of people don’t want to admit they’re wrong and the feeling of being proven right is amazing, but trading is a highly volatile activity and errors of judgement are virtually a guarantee.
+The majority of people don’t want to admit they’re wrong, and the feeling of being proven right is terrific.
+Still, trading is a highly volatile activity, and errors of judgement are virtually a guarantee.
 Once those hiccups show up, it’s imperative to reconsider your original plan and restructure it based on the new state of affairs.

 Assume responsibility for the loss, investigate what went wrong, take notes that might prove helpful in the future and move on to the next trade bearing no feelings or connection to what just happened.
-If you want to get a meaningful revenge on a losing trade, you should consider leaving it all behind and focus entirely on the next trade at hand.
+If you want to get exact revenge on a losing trade, you should consider leaving it all behind and focus entirely on the next trade at hand.